 All our programs have at their foundation three essential pillars.

-A large part of the world's problems of poverty and hunger are because women do not have the same social or economic status as men.
 In our programs, women are trained to become decision makers, to take a place among the strongest leaders in society and to become entrepreneurs on equal terms.
-When women are empowered to become key agents of change, all of society benefits.
+Wherever we work, our programs aim to support women and build their capacity, because when women are empowered to become key agents of change, all of society benefits.

 The Hunger Project is about helping individuals to shift into a mindset that says they can actually solve their own hunger…the first thing you have to do is get an individual to shift their behaviour, and if you get enough individuals to shift their behaviours then the entire village will change.